fahimk/fahimk.github.com/_posts/2015-04-21-using-rxjava-with-mvp-to-handle-configuration-changes.md

 <a href="https://github.com/sockeqwe/mosby">ttps://github.com/sockeqwe/mosby</a>

-Both have a similar style, where there is a component independent of the activity life cycle that performs the long running task, and then reports back to the activity/view/fragment (while Mosby does offer the ability to tie the Presenter to the Activity lifecycle by cancelling the long running task and then restoring it, I really don't like that solution).
-They also have a way to keep track of states with built in options for common states: loading, content, error.
+Both have a similar style, where there is a component independent of the activity life cycle that performs the long running task, and then reports back to the activity/view/fragment (while Mosby does offer the ability to tie the Presenter to the Activity lifecycle by cancelling the long running task and then restoring it, I really don't like that solution - more on this later).
+It also has a way to keep track of states with built in options for common states: loading, content, error.

-I think both libraries are great, the Mosby blog post by Hannes (<a href="http://hannesdorfmann.com/android/mosby/">http://hannesdorfmann.com/android/mosby/</a>) had examples with explanations which made it easy to follow.
+I think both libraries are great, the Mosby blog post by Hannes (<a href="http://hannesdorfmann.com/android/mosby/">http://hannesdorfmann.com/android/mosby/</a>) has some really good examples.

+The main purpose of these libraries is to provide some sort of structure to your design and make it easier by having a lot of the boilerplate code already done.

 ###Mosby
 Mosby follows the Model View Presenter programming design pattern.
 Checkout Hannes' article for more specifics on how MVP is intended to work.